Stories & Reflections

-As he was feared by all, but did not want to use his fame as a thug to make his point, at no moment did he try to convince anyone.
 Knowing the nature of men as well as he did, they would only take honesty for weakness and soon his power would be put in doubt.

 So what he did was call some carpenters from a neighboring town, hand them a drawing and tell them to build something on the spot where now stands the cross that dominates the town.
 Day and night for ten days, the inhabitants of the town heard the noise of hammers and watched men sawing bits of wood, making joints and hammering in nails.

 At the end of ten days the gigantic puzzle was erected in the middle of the square, covered with a cloth.
 Ahab called all the inhabitants together to attend the inauguration of the monument.

 Solemnly, and without making any speech, he removed the cloth.

 It was a gallows.
 With a rope, trapdoor and all the rest.
 Brand-new, covered with bee’s wax to endure all sorts of weather for a long time.

 At the end of the meeting, several groups formed, and most of them felt that Ahab had been deceived by the saint, since he lacked the courage he used to have.
 So he would have to be killed.
 For the next few days many plans were made to this end.
 But they were all forced to contemplate the gallows in the middle of the square, and wondered: What is that thing doing there?
 Was it built to kill those who did not accept the new laws?
 Who is on Ahab’s side, and who isn’t?
 Are there spies among us?